PLEASE SHARE ELECTRONICALLY ♻ DO

 often can put a big dent in your CO₂ emissions.

-Plus, you’ll probably be outdoors more often and live a healthier lifestyle.
+Plus, you’ll probably be outdoors more often and live a happier, healthier

 you must use a spray.[24]